-Standardised • H&S performance targets and objectives are set.
-Attempts are made to achieve SMART objectives and to prioritise objectives and targets and bring them in-line with each other.
-Systems are in place to follow up on Culture Individuals expect to be held accountable to fair, clear and achievable objectives.
-Objectives include performance standards for collaboration internally Sta • achievement.
-Achievement of objectives is not well aligned to the review process. and with external organisations, such as contractors, etc Managed • There are objectives.
+H&S performance targets and objectives are set.

+- Attempts are made to achieve SMART objectives and to prioritise objectives and targets and bring them in-line with each other. - Systems are in place to follow up on achievement.

+Achievement of objectives is not well aligned to the review process.

+There are objectives.
 Some may be SMART and prioritised, but team and individual objectives within different parts of the organisation are not aligned and do not always support the objectives of the organisation's overall policies.

-Personal targets are not related to the objectives of the organisation's overall policies.
-Failure to meet targets or objectives is tolerated.
-No consistent application of standards of any performance standards that do exist.
-Culture The organisation does not have a consistent approach to the setting of objectives.
-This results in an incoherent cross organisation approach with conflicting priorities.
-The organisation does not have a consistent approach to the setting of objectives for collaborative situations.
-This results in an incoherent inter- organisational approach with conflicting priorities.
-Ad-hoc • There are few or no H&S targets set for the organisation.
-Any targets which do exist are not SMART or prioritised or aligned to the risk profile.
-No clear idea of performance of individuals involved in the SMS.
-No effective application of standards for setting performance targets.
-No performance targets set for collaborative ventures or joint-risk management with contractors, other operators, etc Culture The assumption is that individuals must be delivering if the organisation is still operating but there is no evidence to back this up.
+- Personal targets are not related to the objectives of the organisation's overall policies. - Failure to meet targets or objectives is tolerated. - No consistent application of standards of any performance standards that do exist. - There are few or no H&S targets set for the organisation. - Any targets which do exist are not SMART or prioritised or aligned to the risk profile. - No clear idea of performance of individuals involved in the SMS. - No effective application of standards for setting performance targets. - No performance targets set for collaborative ventures or joint-risk management with contractors, other operators, etc..